DigiBP/digibp-spiez/README.md

 | ![ Updating Database](https://github.com/DigiBP/digibp-spiez/blob/Swapna/documentation/integration5.png) |

-When the customer's eligibilty criteria is satisfied and appication is accepted, a contract is generated automatically in eledo  and the copy of the PDF is stored in the database.
+When the customer's eligibilty criteria is satisfied and application is accepted, a pdf contract is generated automatically using eledo  and the copy of the PDF is stored in the database.

 | ![Contract](https://github.com/DigiBP/digibp-spiez/blob/Swapna/documentation/Integration7.png) |